travetto/travetto/module/base/README.md

 * `dev: boolean` - is the application in development mode
 * `test: boolean` - is the application currently in test mode
 * `watch: boolean` - is the application currently watching for file changes and reloads (normally only during development)
-* `all: string[]` - a list of all the environments that are passed in and configured
+* `profiles: string[]` - a list of all the profiles that are passed in and configured
 * `docker: boolean` - does the environment support docker, and should it use it if needed
 * `debug: boolean` - is the application currently in debug mode
 * `trace: boolean` - is the application currently in trace mode